Spinoco/connector/README.md

 ## Usage

 As the tool is provided as a docker image, it can be easily used by any orchestrator, which supports docker images, such as Docker Compose or Kubernetes.

+Docker image is available from the public docker hub repository - `spinoco/connector:latest`.

 ### Docker Compose